andrediashexa/RaspberryChromiumAutoStart/README.md

 If you need to change the URL, just run the script again.

-For Grafana users, use playlist function.
+For Grafana users, use playlist function to make your life beautiful. =)